wangziqi2013/wangziqi2013.github.io/_posts/2022-08-05-in-sram-compression.markdown

 at access time.
 Both operations will incur extra latency on the read critical path, and as a result, the benefits of compression diminish.

+This paper proposes a different way of performing compression, which builds compression and decompression logic within the SRAM access logic.
+Besides, the unit of compression is designed in a way that is consistent with the granularity of storage and data indexing, which both simplifies the design, and allows finer grained compression.